Benefits Orientation

 Permanent-intermittent employees are eligible for health benefits after being credited with a minimum of 480 paid hours at the end of a six-month control period.

-The State pays a portion of your premium, referred to as the employer contribution.
+The state pays a portion of your premium, referred to as the employer contribution.
 The amount you receive is negotiated through the collective bargaining process for (union) represented employees, and determined by the California Department of Human Resources (CalHR) for excluded employees.

-You have 60 calendar days from the date of your qualifying appointment to enroll in a health plan.
+If you are eligible for health benefits, you have 60 calendar days from the date of your qualifying appointment to enroll in a health plan.
 Your coverage becomes effective the first day of the month following the date that your personnel office or health benefits officer receives your completed enrollment form.

 The cost to you will be the difference between the monthly premium of the plan you choose and the employer contribution.
 Your share of the premium is paid through pre-tax payroll deductions.
 You may enroll in any of the health plans offered by the state where you live or work.